Pomax/are-we-flying/docs/index.md

 }
 ```

-We can now tap into the flight model's `hasAileronTrim` value to see whether or not we can just trim, or whether we need to level by "attaching some strings to the steering wheel" in `fly-level.js`:
+We can now tap into the flight model's `hasAileronTrim` value to see whether we can just trim, or whether we need to level the plane by "attaching some strings to the steering wheel" in our `fly-level.js`:

 ```javascript
 ...